 You Shall Not Pass: Refuses to allow Kumagawa and Kikaijima to leave since they plan on getting in Zenkichi's way.

 Zero Approval Gambit: He's on a list of serial killers by his own choice: He's never killed anyone, but wants to scare people away.

 Another of the Thirteen Party with the codename "Best Pain".
 Unlike some Abnormals who hated their own ability, Koga grew up wishing that she was more than just a Normal.
 As luck would have it, she became friends with the most Abnormal girl in her classroom who remade her into a sort of cyborg with Abnormal abilities.
 She is incredibly flexible and can even shock people, but the trade-off is she feels extra amounts of pain and her muscles drain energy quicker than normal people.

 Cute Bruiser: She was Remodeled by Naze Youka into having perfect physique, a greatly increased metabolism and immense strength.

 Feel No Pain: Akune questions himself as to why she doesn't have this power, which leads him to the conclusion that the only reason she'd be left with a sense of pain is if she needed to feel pain as a way of measuring her status and not going overboard and wearing herself out.

 Healing Factor: She can heal broken bones in moments, though it takes a lot of energy.

-Hidden Depths: Mostly acts like a typical schoolgirl with Ascended Fangirl tendencies, but during the Student Council Battle Arc she shows surpringsingly good insight in how to deal with the minuses and Medaka's motivation in doing so.
+Hidden Depths: Mostly acts like a typical schoolgirl with Ascended Fangirl tendencies, but during the Kumagawa Incident Arc she shows surpringsingly good insight in how to deal with the Minuses and Medaka's motivation in doing so.